Issue 3-21, 2022

 KEYWORDS: coronary artery bypass grafting, rehabilitation, physical training, initial asthenia syndrome

-For citation: Argunova Yu.A., Pomeshkina S.A., Barbarash O.L.
+FOR CITATION: Argunova Yu.A., Pomeshkina S.A., Barbarash O.L.
 Early Physical Rehabilitation in Frail Patients Undergoing Coronary Artery Bypass Surgery.
 Bulletin of Rehabilitation Medicine.
 2022; 21 (3): 72-80. https://doi.org/10.38025/2078-1962-2022-21-3-72-80

 References: